 |x||ks/gz*||ks/gz*||box or exam (even at the beginning of words)|

 |y||y||j||yodel (never a vowel, as in byte, and never follows a vowel in the same syllable)|

 Like English, Ido uses the letter h in combination with certain other letters to produce “husher” sounds:

 Ordinarily, when two vowels come together in a Ido word, each is pronounced separately.
 (Eg., koaktar is pronounced ko-ak-tar.)
 Some vowels, however, combine with other vowels to form sounds pronounced as a single (or close to single) syllable, as in English coin and couch.
 These combination vowel sounds are called diphthongs.

-The letters i and u, when they are not the only vowel in a root and are immediately followed or preceded by another vowel in the same word, produce a diphthong.
-After the letters q or g, the letter u always produces a diphthong when followed by another vowel:
+The letters i and u, when they are not the only vowel in a root and are immediately followed by a different vowel in the same word, produce a “rising” diphthong (ex. ia, ie, io, iu, ua, ue, ui, uo).

 |Francia||['fran-ʦja] / ['fran-ʦi-a]*||France|